system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 ## Replace the CPU Thermal paste

-Replacing CPU thermal requires removal of the CPU Cooler Shroud.
+Replacing CPU thermal requires removal of the CPU Cooler duct.
 It may also require removing the GPU for easier access.

 **Tools required:** Crosshead (Phillips) screwdriver, Thermal Paste.